 - Build a Team with food, fun, & stories.

-- Support each under-resourced participant’s journey to a stable life (as prescribed through the Bridges Out of Poverty framework.
+- Support each under-resourced participant’s journey to a stable life (as prescribed through the Bridging Poverty & Privilege framework

 - Learn together about Poverty & its systemic barriers through growing access to our Community’s network of assets.

 - Use Developmental Evaluation to track lessons for replication.